PinewoodPip/epip/docs/Features/UI.md

 ![Custom stat tab](img/ui/keywords.png)

 ## Rewards UI
 An option has been added to allow viewing the character sheet while within the quest rewards screen, allowing you to compare rewards to your party's currently equipped items.
+Located in **Options -> Epip settings -> Inventory -> Show Character Sheet in Reward UI**.
+Disabled by default.

 ![Rewards ui showcase](img/ui/rewards.png)